The Catechism in a Year (with Fr. Mike Schmitz)

 -

-ascension, bible, catechism, catechism in a year, catechism of the catholic church, catholic, catholic church, catholic doctrine, catholic faith, catholic teachings, catholicism, complementarity of the sexes, father mike, father mike schmitz, foundations of faith, fr mike, fr mike schmitz, human body, human sexuality, jesus, male and female, male and female he created them, man and woman, scripture, sexual identity, sixth commandment, tradition, two sexes, you shall not commit adultery
+ascension, bible, catechism, catechism in a year, catechism of the catholic church, catholic, catholic church, catholic doctrine, catholic faith, catholic teachings, catholicism, day 365, father mike, father mike schmitz, final amen, foundations of faith, fr mike, fr mike schmitz, god is love, jesus, lords prayer, nugget day, our father, scripture, seven petitions, so be it, tradition

 -